 KEY POINTS TO TAKE AWAY

-- Timber should be certified as coming from renewable plantations with a transparent trail from source to end product, including a Forest Certification scheme.
+Timber used for decking should be certified as coming from renewable plantations with a transparent trail from source to end product, including a Forest Certification scheme.

-- Site decks where they will gain maximum exposure to the sun – this will help to dry out any surface moisture on the deck.
+Site decking where it will gain maximum exposure to the sun – this will help to dry out any surface moisture on the deck.
 The shorter days and lower suns of winter provide the moist conditions for algae to thrive.

 A wide range of advice, often illustrated and well explained by former landscape contractor, Tony McCormack.
-Despite Tony’s obvious antipathy to decks he still provides some very sound advice for would-be ‘deckers’.
+Despite Tony’s obvious antipathy to decking he still provides some very sound advice for would-be ‘deckers’.